mesidd/TheLivingBrain-Showcase/acts/act-i-The-Feynaman-AI.md

 The results were profound.
 The engine answered both questions perfectly.
 It demonstrated a leap from simple, keyword-based retrieval to a genuine, human-like comprehension of a text.

-This was the first proof of concept for the "Living Brain."
+This was the first proof of concept for the "The Living Brain."
 It was the first time the machine moved beyond just processing data and took its first, small step towards true understanding.